KPro1982/Kommander/README.md

 ### BUG REPORT
 Fixed -- bug where WB wouldn't show some mods when it loaded is fixed.
 Sorry for any inconvenience.

+Known -- the build log sometimes turns red even when the build was successful.
+I think this is only an issue with Mikero as his log does not give a clear indication of success as the addonbuilder log does.
+Anyway, this is on my todo list to figure out.
+But for now treat a red log button as a "warning" that you should click on it and review the log for errors.
+If there are no errors in the log you should be good.
+Or if you are anal like me, delete the old pbo and rebuild.
+It should be green then.

 Please give me feedback, bug reports, and feature requests.